treojs/treo/Readme.md

 Flag to control that IndexedDB is available.
 If it is false, you can use [ask11/weak-indexed](https://github.com/ask11/weak-indexed) with indentical async API, that downgrades to localStorage and supports all brosers since IE6.
 Also check caniuse [page](http://caniuse.com/#search=indexeddb).

+Indexed tryes to build on top of latest standarts, so it works on Chrome 25+, IE10+, FF13+.
+The reasons for this requirements are *2-parameter open* and *string values for transaction modes*.
+Check [MDN Browser compatibility](https://developer.mozilla.org/en-US/docs/Web/API/IDBDatabase#Browser_Compatibility) for irrefragable answer.

 ### Indexed#put(key, val, cb)

 Put is the primary method for inserting data into the store, `key` will automatically mixed to the `val`.
 Put means insert or replace, so you can't update only one attribute.